-You may think you have too many ginger cookie recipes, but trust me — this is one you’ll want to add to your collection.
-I got the recipe from a friend who served them at a baby shower.
+You may think you have too many ginger cookie recipes, but you’ll want to add Canola Oil Ginger Cookies to your collection.
+The recipe is from a friend who served them at a baby shower.
 She said the original recipe was from McCall’s, and that she’d been making the cookies for over 30 years.
 She calls them Ginger Cookies, but I’m calling them Canola Oil Ginger Cookies because I love the fact they are made with oil rather than shortening or butter.

 This is one cookie where you really won’t miss butter or shortening.
 The oil gives the cookies chewy centers and crisp edges, while the molasses and spice provide loads of flavor.

 Compared to my usual favorite ginger cookies, these bake up a bit flatter and denser and are a more normal size.
 They’re also very chewy.

 - 2 teaspoons baking soda

 - 1 teaspoon ground cinnamon